minetest-mirrors/ethereal/README.md

 A huge thanks to Chinchow who was the inspiration behind Ethereal and everyone who helped make this mod bigger and better throughout it's release :)

+### 1.32
+ - Add {eatable} groups to food items
+ - Use underground decoration placement for illumishrooms to improve performance
+ - Use worldalign textures for stairs

 ### 1.31
  - Fix fishing biome checks
  - Increase bamboo leaf decay radius